-1. The seventy-sixth session of the Committee on the Elimination of Racial Discrimination will be held at the United Nations Office in Geneva from 15 February to 12 March 2010.
-The first meeting of the session will be convened at 10:00 a.m., on Monday 15 February 2010.
+1. The seventy-sixth session of the Committee on the Elimination of Racial Discrimination will be held at the United Nations Office at Geneva from 15 February to 12 March 2010.
+The first meeting of the session will be convened at 10 a.m., on Monday 15 February 2010.

 2. This document contains the provisional agenda for the session, prepared by the Secretary-General in consultation with the Chairman of the Committee in accordance with rule 6 of the rules of procedure, together with annotations relating thereto.

-3. The attention of States parties is drawn, in particular to the annex which contains a tentative timetable for the consideration of reports submitted by States parties and for the consideration of States parties whose reports are seriously overdue, pursuant to the review procedure.
+3. The attention of States parties is drawn in particular to the annex which contains a tentative timetable for the consideration of reports submitted by States parties and for the consideration of States parties whose reports are seriously overdue, pursuant to the review procedure.

 4. In accordance with rule 64 of the rules of procedure, the representatives of the States parties are invited to be present at the meetings of the Committee when their reports are examined.